johnjacobkenny/cowin-checker/README.md

       type: "district",
       districtId: 304,
       title: "Kottayam, Kerala",
+      filters: [available, covaxin, above18]
     },
     {
       type: "pincode",
       pincode: 382475,
       title: "Hansol (382475)",
+      filters: [available]
     },
   ]
 ```

+## Filters

+Filters can be used to setup rules to filter each location request.
+The items in the array are applied in an AND fashion. e.g. `[available, covaxin, above18]` means available and covaxin and above18.
+Code for filters is in `filters.js` and it is straightforward.
+Listing them here,

+- available
+- dose1
+- dose2
+- above18
+- above45
+- covishield
+- covaxin

 ## Running